 The Board of Discipline exists to consider more serious disciplinary cases.
 In cases involving the possibility of expulsion, the Board makes its recommendations to the Principal who makes the final decision.
-The Board of Discipline consists of the Principal, the Assistant Principal for Student Services, and two faculty members appointed by the Principal.
+The Board of Discipline consists of the Principal, the Assistant Principal for Student Services, and one faculty members.
 The decision of the Board of Discipline is confidential.

-A student appearing before the Board of Discipline may request a teacher/administrator and/or the A.S.B.
-Vice-President to attend the meeting to act as an observer and advisor on behalf of the student.
-The teacher/administrator and the A.S.B.
-Vice-President may participate in the discussion but do not have a vote on the Board of Discipline nor participate in the deliberation.
-The students Homeroom teacher will be asked to share information on his standing in the school community.
+A student appearing before the Board of Discipline may request a teacher/administrator to attend the meeting to act as an observer and advisor on behalf of the student.
+The teacher/administrator may participate in the discussion but do not have a vote on the Board of Discipline nor participate in the deliberation.